RNZIH Publications

 Thanks to a generous grant from the Canterbury Community Trust, we are able to offer this 310-page publication including colour plates at a heavily discounted rate.

-New Zealand: NZ$42.20 including p&p
+• New Zealand: NZ$42.20 including p&p

-Overseas: Australia NZ$47.80 including p&p – Europe and USA NZ$58.80 including p&p.
+• Overseas: Australia NZ$47.80 including p&p – Europe and USA NZ$58.80 including p&p

 Garden Visiting: Potential for Tourism

-This publication contains 7 papers presented to the seminar, giving the views of experienced open garden owners, tour organizers and others, with particular reference to the need for a national information register of open gardens.
+This publication contains 7 papers presented at the seminar, giving views of experienced open garden owners, tour organizers and others, with particular reference to the need for a national information register of open gardens.
 Valuable suggestions were made on what visitors expect from a garden visit and how visitors, both international and local, can be attracted to open gardens.

 New Zealand Plants and Their Story

-These conference proceedings are also available online.
+These conference proceedings are also .

 This major publication, edited by Mike Oates, contains 19 papers from this landmark conference on native plants.
 An invaluable reference for all those interested in native plants.
 Papers cover a wide range of topics including: